tanyang1231/OTCE_Transferability_CVPR21/README.md

 ### 3. Citation

-Please cite our paper if you think it is interesting.
+Please cite our paper if you find it is interesting.

 ```
 @InProceedings{Tan_2021_CVPR,